thesofakillers/thesofakillers.github.io/content/posts/culture.md

 ### Engineering

-(engineering is artesanal, simplifying -- engineering is _how_ we use science to solve problems -- there is a story, there is design, there are preferences (taste), this is culture.)
+(what about engineering? tough to say. what i came to is. engineering is artesanal, simplifying -- engineering is _how_ we use science to solve problems -- there is a story, there is design, there are preferences (taste), this is culture. not sure im convinced but maybe theres something there.)

 ### Anthropocentrism